Wildcat Stage Productions: Some notable Wildcats

 Peter Mullan appeared with Wildcat four times in the 1980s, in The Magic Snowball, The Importance of Being Honest, The Celtic Story and Harmony Row (which he co-wrote).
 He has since become an internationally celebrated film actor and director, appearing recently in the Netflix series Ozark.
 He is the only person to win top prizes both for acting (Cannes Film Festival best actor award for My Name is Joe) and for best film (Venice Film Festival Golden lion for The Magdalene Sisters) at major European film festivals.

 Alex Norton directed the first production of The Steamie.
 An accomplished director, actor and musician, and lifelong friend of Dave Anderson, he was best known as DCI Matt Burke in Taggart, STV's long running Glasgow police drama, but has enjoyed recent acclaim success in the comedy series Two Doors Down, in which he has bene reunited with Elaine C.Smith.
 Norton first introduced Anderson to MacLennan after a performance of The Cheviot, the Stag and the Black Black Oil on the Isle of Skye.

-Elaine C. Smith was a regular with the company in its, and her, early days.
-After appearing with Dave Anderson in the TV sitcom City Lights she has gone on become one of Scotland's best loved stage and screen personalities, notably as Mary Doll, the wife of Rab C. Nesbitt, portraying X-Factor sensation Susan Boyle, and more recently for her role in the sitcom Two Doors Down which also features Alex Norton.
+Elaine C. Smith appeared regularly with the company in its early days.
+After appearing with Dave Anderson in the TV sitcom City Lights, she became a Scottish stage and screen actor, notably playing Mary Doll, the wife of Rab C. Nesbitt, portraying Susan Boyle, and more recently appearing in the sitcom Two Doors Down alongside Alex Norton.

 Tony Roper wrote Wildcat's biggest popular success, The Steamie, a piece of New Year's Eve nostalgia set in one of Glasgow's communal washhouses.
 Roper had been a regular foil to Rikki Fulton in the long running comedy series Scotch and Wry and also appeared as Jamesie Cotter, best pal of Rab C. Nesbitt.